 The positives clearly outweigh the negatives in our list of the pros and cons of homeschooling.
 The pros will benefit you and your child for a lifetime, and the cons are conquerable.
 You should strongly consider homeschooling; your child deserves no less!

-Not yet a Classical Conversations® member and interested in our community-based approach to homeschooling?
+Not yet a Classical ConversationsĀ® member and interested in our community-based approach to homeschooling?
 We’d love to hear from you!
-To learn more about us, click here.
+Learn More About Classical Conversations.